serinryu/secondbrain/docs/07-Security/02-Token-Auth.md

   base64UrlEncode(header) + "." +
   base64UrlEncode(payload),
   secret)
 ```

 The signature is used to verify the message wasn't changed along the way, and, in the case of tokens signed with a private key, it can also verify that the sender of the JWT is who it says it is.

+### **Use JWTs**

+JWTs can be used in various ways:

+- **Authentication**: When a user successfully logs in using their credentials, an **[ID token](https://auth0.com/docs/secure/tokens/id-tokens)** is returned.
+- **Authorization**: Once a user is successfully logged in, an application may request to access routes, services, or resources (e.g., APIs) on behalf of that user.
+To do so, in every request, it must pass an *Access Token*, which may be in the form of a JWT. *Single Sign-on* (SSO) widely uses JWT because of the small overhead of the format, and its ability to easily be used across different domains.
+- **Information exchange**: JWTs are a good way of securely transmitting information between parties because they can be signed, which means you can be certain that the senders are who they say they are.
+Additionally, the structure of a JWT allows you to verify that the content hasn't been tampered with.

 ---